Chapter 10.60

 (b) Each compact car space or grouping of spaces shall be conspicuously identified as being suited for compact cars only.

-(7) Off-street parking for new construction, including additions, must be within fully enclosed structures or located behind or to the side of buildings, except for single-family residences and duplexes which shall be behind the front yard setback.
+(7) Except where otherwise provided by this title, off-street parking for new construction, including additions, must be within fully enclosed structures or located behind or to the side of buildings.
 Exceptions to this standard may be granted by the director, if site infeasibility can be demonstrated.
+Single-family residences and duplexes shall comply with WCC 10.48.120.

 (8) All commercial and industrial uses located in an industrial (I) zoning district, which have a gross floor area of 5,000 square feet or more, shall provide off-street loading/unloading berths at least 10 feet wide and 50 feet long, in accordance with the following table: